mrucker/kpirl-kla/README.md

 		* Input:
 			* there is no input for this function
 		* Output:
-			* r_i -- a function that can:
+			* r_i -- a function with the following behavior:
-				* take no input and return the number of basis combinations
+				* given nothing return the count of feature vectors
-				* take a matrix of states and return a row vector of the basis index for each state
-				* take a cell array of states and return a row vector of the basis index for each state
+				* given states return a row vector of the feature index for each state
 			* r_p -- a function that can:
-				* take no input and return the number of basis features
+				* given nothing return the count of features
 				* take a matrix of states or basis indexes and return a matrix of basis features
 				* take a cell array of states or basis indexes and return a matrix of basis features
 		* examples:
 			* given a state _s_ the following predicate is always true `r_p(_s_) == r_p(r_i(_s_))`
-			* to get all potential basis permutations one can do `r_p(1:r_i())`
+			* to get all potential feature vectors permutations one can do `r_p(1:r_i())`
 			* to get a random basis permutation one can do `r_p(randi(r_i()))`
 			* to pre-allocate a basis matrix for _n_ states one could do `zeros(r_p(), _n_)`